itxprashant/useful-scripts/README.md

 ### VS Code Launcher (`vscode_launcher.py`)

-A terminal-based UI (TUI) launcher for Visual Studio Code projects.
+A terminal-based UI (TUI) project launcher for Visual Studio Code and other IDEs.
 It reads your recently opened projects from VS Code's state database and allows you to quickly launch them.

 **Features:**
 - **Recent Projects:** Automatically lists projects from VS Code history.
 - **Search:** Fuzzy search through your projects.
+- **Unified History:** Aggregates recent projects from all installed IDEs (VS Code, Insiders, Cursor, Antigravity, etc.).
+- **Dynamic IDE Support:** Automatically detects installed IDEs.
 - **Pinning:** Pin frequently used projects to the top of the list.
-- **Modes:** Support for different VS Code versions (e.g., Code Insiders, Antigravity).
 - **Terminal Integration:** Quickly open a terminal in the selected project directory.
 - **New Project:** Create new project directories directly from the launcher.